↑

 Consider doing this monthly – things change monthly or season to season.

-Create emergency backup plans that give you some flexibility but still follow your self-care plan, albeit in a little bit different way.
+Creating emergency or backup plans will give you some flexibility but still allow you to follow your self-care plan, albeit in a slightly different way.

 Overcome Self-care Barriers - pic of schedule

-It’s a tremendous help to build emergency strategies when you face a new or familiar barrier.
+It’s a tremendous help to build emergency strategies when you face a new or even a familiar barrier.

-But, honestly, the most effective way to build an emergency plan to overcome self-care barriers with 4 easy tricks is to map out your day and try to see them before they happen.
+But, honestly, the most effective way to build an emergency plan is to map out your day and try to see problems before they happen.

 This might sound impossible, but it’s not.

-To do this effectively, list all the things you have to do, places to be, or events to go to.
-Don’t forget to include your ‘tribes’ items too.
+• To do this effectively, list everything you have to do, places to be, or events to attend.
+Don’t forget to include your family’s items too.

-Because these ‘invisible’ places are common places where the barriers occur.
+These spaces are essential because these ‘invisible’ places are common spots where barriers occur.

-• Next, close your eyes and think about the barriers during each transition.
-Make a list for each transition in that blank space.
-You should write the barriers for every space, even if you write the same type of obstacle in multiple places.
+• Make barriers visible.
+Think about your transition barriers.
+Make a list for each transition (write the barriers for every space, even if you write the same type of obstacle in multiple places).

-• Finally, ask yourself if anything can be done to prevent it (sometimes awareness is all that’s needed), and if not, create a backup plan.
+• Finally, for the most frequent barriers, ask yourself if anything can be done to prevent it (sometimes awareness is all that is needed), and if not, create a backup plan.

-Thankfully, when you look at them like this, you can expect them and then create backup plans so you can still take good care of yourself!
+Thankfully, when you look at them like this, you will start to expect them, and then you can create backup plans and still take good care of yourself!

 This one is short but powerful.